 Is your friend ready to admit that she has a problem and is she willing to try to change how she thinks and acts?
 If the answer is yes to the above your job is easier with some guidance and help.
 I have a few suggestions for you.

-I know you don’t want to spend money, but I have a helpful page about self hypnosis and this is a great way to help someone change their way of thinking and behaving in a natural way.
-The downloads are cheap and if you want to see if they could help your friend go to this page: https://www.more-selfesteem.com/self-hypnosis-audio.htm.
+I know you don’t want to spend money, but I have a helpful page about self-hypnosis and this is a great way to help someone change their way of thinking and behaving in a natural way.
+The downloads are cheap and if you want to see if they could help your friend go to this page: https://more-selfesteem.com/self-hypnosis-audio.htm.

 Q: “my question is what areas of self esteem are effected after wars ?“

 This is a very good question.
 Wars cause a lot of psychological problems because victims of war see a lot of violence and are subject to cruelty.
 Anybody who feels they have been a victim may ask themselves why it happened to them and some people feel they are being punished maybe by God or for some reason.
 This is obviously not the case but many people do believe this.
-Also human life is devalued in a war so self esteem can suffer because we as human beings need to feel we have value.
-Persecuted people may feel less than human or may have been outcast and feel they are worthless.
+Also, human life is devalued in a war so self-esteem can suffer because we as human beings need to feel we have value.
+Persecuted people may feel less than human or may have been outcasts and feel they are worthless.

 I believe that my audio CD, A More Confident You can help guide you in these issues – go check it out now!
 You’ll find it available at a very low price for the next few days.
 I suggest you think about getting it, it comes with a 100% guarantee, so you can try it without risk.
 I will also answer any questions you have as you listen along…

-Q: “I was belittled by my father in terms of academic and it began when he refused to go up on stage to put my medal as 3rd honour student during elementary days.
+Q: “I was belittled by my father in terms of academic and it began when he refused to go up on stage to put my medal as 3rd honor student during elementary days.
 I got confused after that and it added up when I failed the entrance exam in a school where he wanted me.
-After that, it seemed that I lost my self-esteem, coz I could no longer confidently affirm myself that I can do everything.
+After that, it seemed that I lost my self-esteem, coz I could no longer confidently affirm that I can do everything.
 I could not believe others who appreciate me, coz in my mind, I’m no good in front of my father’s standards.
-Now that I’m working, I took graduate studies up to the highest level, but still sometimes I have a hard time to believe in myself.
-I just make a mind switch whenever I feel that and affirm myself of my worth.”
+Now that I’m working, I took graduate studies up to the highest level, but still, sometimes I have a hard time believing in myself.
+I just make a mental switch whenever I feel that and affirm myself of my worth.”